Resources for Black Business Owners and Entrepreneurs

-For those who want to become their own boss and/or pursue their passion, it’s worth the effort to overcome these challenges.
+It's worth the effort to overcome these challenges for those who want to become their own boss and/or pursue their passion.
 The good news is, there are a variety of resources specifically set up to help Black entrepreneurs and business owners push beyond obstacles and achieve their dreams and goals.
 Take a look at some of these local and national resources.

 Minority Business Development Agency (MBDA)

 MBDA is an agency of the U.S. Department of Commerce that promotes minority-owned business growth by linking minority-owned businesses with the capital, contracts, and markets they need to grow.

 They also serve as subject matter experts and advocates for the minority business community by providing free educational content and loan and grant opportunities, including a loan opportunity specifically for Black women business owners.

 National Minority Supplier Development Council (NMSDC)

 NMSDC’s mission is to connect minority-owned organizations, big and small, with a vast network of corporate members who wish to buy products, services, and solutions from minority-owned businesses.
 The corporate membership includes the largest public and privately-owned companies and healthcare companies, colleges, and universities.

 NMSDC also helps businesses complete the minority business enterprise (MBE) certification process often needed to obtain other minority-owned business benefits.